aleron75/mageres/README.md

 ### Magento 2
 * [AvS_DisableModules](https://github.com/avstudnitz/AvS_DisableModules) - Adds a shell command info:dependencies:show-removable which exports all modules which have no dependencies
+* [CLI Plugin List for Magento 2](https://github.com/magento-hackathon/cli-plugin-list) - Get a good overview of plugins installed and be aware about their influence on your Magento 2 instance.
 * [Danslo CleanCheckout](https://github.com/danslo/CleanCheckout) - A drop-in replacement for the Magento 2 checkout
 * [ElasticSuite for Magento 2 ](https://github.com/Smile-SA/elasticsuite) - A feature-rich merchandising suite for Magento 2.
 * [Elgento’s Regenerate Catalog URLs](https://github.com/elgentos/regenerate-catalog-urls) - Set of console commands to regenerate catalog URLs.